-(1) In General.
-A copy of every document filed with the clerk must be served on opposing counsel or the opposing unrepresented party.

-(2) Certificate of Service.
-A certificate of service in accordance with RCFC 5.3 must be appended to the original document and any copies thereof.
+- (1) In General.
+A copy of every document filed with the clerk must be served on opposing counsel or the opposing unrepresented party. - (2) Certificate of Service.
+A certificate of service in accordance with RCFC 5.3 must be appended to the original document or filed within a reasonable time after service.